GeoNode/geonode/docs/new_docs/install_postgresql.md

 	deb http://apt.postgresql.org/pub/repos/apt/codename-pgdg main

-Instead of codename write the name of your system.
+Instead of *codename* write the name of your system.
 If you do not know this, type

 	 lsb_release -c

+This will return you the name of your system.

 *Step 2*